LightningCreations/lclib/doc/IOWrapper.md

 (1): writes size bytes from the object pointed to by ptr to the stream, and returns the total number of bytes written.
 The behavior is undefined if ptr is null or does not point to a complete object.
 In addition, if ptr points to a complete object, the behavior is undefined unless all of the objects and all subobjects meet the following conditions:
 <ul>
 <li>The Object must be TriviallyCopyable</li>
-<li>The Object may not be a pointer (including pointer to function or pointer to member), or have pointer non-static data members</li>
+<li>The Object may not be a pointer (including pointer to function or pointer to member), or have any pointer non-static data members</li>
 <li>The Object must not have virtual or duplicate (direct or indirect) base classes</li>
 <li>The Object must not have virtual methods or destructors</li>
 <li>The Object must not have any reference members</li>